History

 The mistress of the place

-More than a professional experience, it is a life experience that Mariella is building.
+More than a professional experience, it’s a life experience that Mariella is building.

-With Jean-Marc, then a young cook working alongside her father, Mariella learns, is moved and falls in love.
+With Jean-Marc, then a young chef working alongside her father, Mariella learns, is moved and falls in love.

-Together, they are going to pursue a perpetual quest for excellence, she in the dining room, and he in the kitchen.
+Together they embark on a perpetual quest for excellence, she in the dining room and he in the kitchen.

-Their generosity is quickly rewarded with a star.
+Their generosity is soon rewarded with a star.

-Today, Mariella lovingly watches over this historic house, and signs a personal card, both new and faithful to the values of this emblematic House Kieny.
+Today, Mariella looks after this historic house with love, and has created a personal menu that is both new and faithful to the values of the emblematic Maison Kieny.

-With grace, Mariella orchestrates a service in her image: generous, delicate and refined.
+Mariella gracefully orchestrates room service in her own image: generous, delicate and refined.

 Florian Felix